Tiagoeem/gitly/README.md

 This is a home made lib to help you plot your fency graphs from plotly in github while using Google Colab notebook.

-## Nbviewer from Github is static!
+## The problem: Nbviewer from Github is static!

 The problem is that all fency engines that you use on notebooks doesn't run in static viewers, of course there's a lot of ways to generate static images in this libraries.
 But I use Google Colab by a lot in my classes and I would like to have a easy way to switch betweern dinamic plots and statics plots (to commit and share nice plots in github).
 So I implement this very simple implementation.